csev/sakai-scripts/README.md

 library code in maven.
 The first full compile might take 20+ minutes - later full compiles will be about 2-3 minutes and partial compiles are 30 seconds or less.
 If the compile fails due to a download - just run `bash qmv.sh` again

+* If you don't already have a database set up, make sure your MariaDB or MAMP is running and run `bash db.sh` to create a database.
+This script lists the databases so you should see `sakai21` as one of the databases if things work.  **Note**: If you run `bash db.sh`  more than once it will drop and re-create the database.

+        Active MySQL Databases:
+        Database
+        information_schema
+        mysql
+        performance_schema
+        sakai21

 * Run `bash start.sh` to start the Tomcat